RareMashiro/RareMashiro/README.md

 <h1 align="center"><a href="https://github.com/RareMashiro" target="_blank">RareMashiro</a></h1>
 <h2 align="left">About me:</h2>
 <p>
-  Hello!, my name is George.
+  Hello!, my name is <b>George</b>.
 I'm a big fan of studying frontend technologies, and I would like to test my skills in prod dev!
 </p>
 <p>
   I'm currently working on my graduation project (the link will be here soon...)